Amorphic79/PokeApi-For-Unity/README.md

 Firstly we need to install the Unity package EditorCoroutines Window -> Package Manager

+This is a pre-release package so you need to enable pre-releases

 Gear -> Advanced project settings -> Enable pre-release Install Editor Coroutines -> restart Unity